ICT4SEdu-Collective/ict4sedu/README.md

 # ict4sedu
 ICT4S Edu

+On our community blog, we have a longer list of resources: https://ict4sedu.wordpress.com Here, for the time being, we have a short list of our favorite essentials to get started with sustainability education if coming from IT.

 1. Hilty, Lorenz M., and Bernard Aebischer.
 "ICT for sustainability: An emerging research field."
 ICT innovations for Sustainability (2015): 3-36. https://link.springer.com/chapter/10.1007/978-3-319-09228-7_1

 2. Hawken, Paul, ed.
 Drawdown: The most comprehensive plan ever proposed to reverse global warming.
 Penguin, 2017.